dopeboy/dopeboy.github.io/_posts/2018-11-08-bot-for-a-cause-round-2.md

 ## What is Code Nation?

-[Code Nation](https://codenation.org/) is a non-profit that places developers in under-resourced high schools.
-These developers volunteer their time to teach HTML, CSS, and JavaScript.
-They have 200 volunteers that serve **over 900 students** across the Bay Area and New York City.
+[Code Nation](https://codenation.org/) is a non-profit devoted to equipping students with the coding skills, experiences, and connections to get a career in technology.
+They do this by placing developers in under-resourced schools, volunteering their time to teach HTML, CSS, and JavaScript.
+They have 250 volunteers serve over 1000 students across the Bay Area and New York City.

-I’ve been a volunteer teacher with them for four years.
+I volunteered with them for four years.
 Here’s a photo of me with some of my former students at a hackathon:

 <img src="http://i.imgur.com/vpvRCg7.png" width="256"/>